Places of

 A Gothic church which hosts one of the most interesting funerary

-monuments in Naples: the Sepulchre of the Magnanimous king of Naples
+monuments in Naples: the Sepulchre of the Magnanimous king of

 Ladislao of the Durazzo family.